Tresjs/repl/README.md

-# @tresjs/sandbox
+# @tresjs/repl

-TresJS sandbox as a Vue 3 component.
+TresJS repl as a Vue 3 component.

 ### With Monaco Editor